Tamim-Haider/Desktop_Assistant/README.md

 # Desktop_Assistant
 A Python-based desktop voice assistant that listens to voice commands and performs automated tasks.
 It uses speech recognition to understand user input and executes system-level actions, making desktop interaction faster, smarter, and hands-free.

-This project is a Python-based desktop assistant that responds to voice commands and performs user-requested tasks automatically.
-The assistant listens to spoken input, processes it using speech recognition, and executes predefined actions to simplify daily desktop operations.

 The goal of this project is to demonstrate how voice interaction, automation, and system control can be combined into a practical desktop application using Python.

 🔹 Key Features